ahkscript/AutoHotkeyCE/README.md

-Note: AutoHotkeyCE / PocketPC and these are pages made by Micha - the original website is no longer available so this serves as an archive.
+Note: AutoHotkeyCE / PocketPC and these  made by Micha - the original website is no longer available so this serves as an archive.

 ![AutoHotkey Logo](AutoHotkey_logo.gif)